uyuni-project/uyuni-rfc/accepted/00062-hub-xmlrpc-api.md

 # Next steps
 [Next steps]: #next-steps

-* Multicasting: Client-addressed relay (CAR): programmer wants to call a method which is specific to a client, regardless of what Server it is registered to
+* Client-addressed relay (CAR): programmer wants to call a method which is specific to a client, regardless of what Server it is registered to
   * method names, return values would be identical
   * parameters would have to change, in that the numerical `systemId` is typically not unique. `minion_id`, FQDN or some other unique identifier would have to be used
     * eg. `system.listNotes(sessionKey, systemId)` → `hub.system.listNotes(hubSessionKey, FQDN)`